Debra L. Reed Ranked Among Fortune's 'Most Powerful Women In Business' For 2015

 In compiling the list, Fortune's editors consider four criteria: the size and importance of the woman's business in the global economy; the health and direction of the business; the arc of the woman's career; and social and cultural influence.

-Fortune's "Most Powerful Women in Business" list for 2014 is now available online and will be published in the Sept.
-22 print edition of the magazine.
+Fortune's "Most Powerful Women in Business" list is now available online.

 Sempra Energy's four principal subsidiaries are SDG&E, SoCalGas, Sempra U.S. Gas & Power and Sempra International.

-Sempra Energy, based in San Diego, is a Fortune 500 energy services holding company with 2013 revenues of more than $10.5 billion.
-The Sempra Energy companies' 17,000 employees serve more than 31 million consumers worldwide.
+Sempra Energy, based in San Diego, is a Fortune 500 energy services holding company with 2014 revenues of $11 billion.
+The Sempra Energy companies' 17,000 employees serve more than 32 million consumers worldwide.

-Sempra International, LLC, and Sempra U.S. Gas & Power, LLC, are not the same companies as the California utilities, San Diego Gas & Electric (SDG&E) or Southern California Gas Company (SoCalGas), and Sempra International, LLC, and Sempra U.S. Gas & Power, LLC, are not regulated by the California Public Utilities Commission.
+Sempra International, LLC, Sempra U.S. Gas & Power, LLC, and Sempra Partners, LP, are not the same companies as the California utilities, San Diego Gas & Electric (SDG&E) or Southern California Gas Company (SoCalGas), and Sempra International, LLC, Sempra U.S. Gas & Power, LLC, and Sempra Partners, LP, are not regulated by the California Public Utilities Commission.
 Sempra International's underlying entities include Sempra Mexico and Sempra South American Utilities.
 Sempra U.S. Gas & Power's underlying entities include Sempra Renewables and Sempra Natural Gas.